What is a mole?

 The best way to assess the malignancy of your moles is to seek professional help.
 Schedule an appointment with one of our providers for a full body exam and rule out any concerns.
 Use the American Academy of Dermatology’s ABCDEs as a guide for assessing whether or not a mole may be becoming cancerous:

 Asymmetry: Half the mole does not match the other half in size, shape or color.

 Border: The edges of moles are irregular, scalloped, or poorly defined.

 Color: The mole is not the same color throughout.

 Diameter: The mole is usually greater than 6 millimeters when diagnosed, but may also be smaller.

 Evolving: A mole or skin lesion that is different from the rest, or changes in size, shape, or color.

-If any of these conditions occur, please make an appointment with us right away.
-The doctor may do a biopsy of the mole to determine if it is or isn’t cancerous and/or may surgically remove it.
+If any of these conditions occur, please make an appointment with us right away for a professional evaluation and to discuss treatment options.

 There are a few different ways our providers can treat the moles.
 Based on the examination, your provider may recommend removing the mole with a biopsy for a microscopic exam or treat the mole with cryotherapy.
 The best treatment can be determined with a physical examination, so consult your provider if you have any concerns.